What’s at Stake for Cities in the US Presidential Election?

 There is widespread consensus that young people have a right to be directly involved in decisions that affect them, and an understanding that adults are the ones who must create formal pathways of engagement.
 Yet there remains limited empirical information about the best ways to do so.
 The latest IOC white paper, Engaging Youth in […]

 How is the Boston University community helping mitigate racial inequity in Boston?
-Join us on Wednesday, October 26th from 4pm-5:30pm for the second event in our Racial Equity series, Reducing Disparities and Promoting Well-Being in Boston: The Role of the BU Community.
+Join us on Wednesday, October 26th from 4-5:30pm for the second event in our Racial Equity series, Reducing Disparities and Promoting Well-Being in Boston: The Role of the BU Community.
 Featuring program leaders from across the University, The Role of the BU Community will highlight a broad […]

 Across the country, urban universities are embracing new roles and expanding their varied contributions to the well-being of the communities they call home.
 Research universities are also uniquely positioned to evaluate and understand the challenges confronting residents in their region, and support programs and evidence-based interventions to help improve outcomes and advance equity.
 Over the […]

-The Initiative on Cities is honored to join the Boston University Research Office in co-hosting the next Research on Tap, Tackling Racial Inequities in Boston: What’s BU Learning? on Monday September 26th from 4pm-6pm at the BU Hillel House, 213 Bay State Road, Boston, 4th floor.
-Click here to register now What is BU Learning? will bring […]
+The Initiative on Cities is honored to join the Boston University Research Office in co-hosting the next Research on Tap, Tackling Racial Inequities in Boston: What’s BU Learning? on Monday, September 26th from 4pm-6pm at the BU Hillel House, 213 Bay State Road, Boston, 4th floor.
+What is BU Learning? will bring together faculty from across BU […]

 Earlier this summer, voters in the United Kingdom elected to leave the European Union in a decision that reverberated throughout the world.
 What does “Brexit” mean for the future of the UK, the European Union, the United States, and the greater global environment?
 What is the purpose of the European Union?
 Why was the referendum […]